-This post is a rebirthing of the old Teardrop Camper Plans website by Andrew Gibbens that disappeared from the internet a few years ago.
+Here are all the classic Teardrop Camper Plans by Andrew Gibbens.
 I am in the process of updating these plans and creating a modern 3D Sketchup version of each of them.
 If you want to learn how to build a teardrop trailer, you’ll want to bookmark this page.

 These plans are provided as is, without any support or guidance from us if you decide to take on one of these projects.
 Many people have followed these exact plans to build their own teardrop campers, you will find examples of some of those builds along with each of the plans in downloadable PDF format below.